Validation of a noisy Gaussian boson sampler via graph theory: Borealis data acquisition and validation

-In Fig. \ref{fig:Coherent}a we compare data from runs of 250000 samples from Borealis on different days but with the same average number of detected photons (red points), with simulated samples from coherent (green), squashed (orange) and thermal light (red).
+In Fig. \ref{fig:Coherent}a we compare data from runs of 250000 samples from Borealis on different days but with the same average number of detected photons (red points), with simulated samples from coherent (green), squashed (orange), lossless greedy (purple), lossy greedy (cyan) and thermal light (red).
 In panel b we consider runs performed on the same day in which the device certificate was providing an accurate estimate of the noise in the experiment due to photon losses.
 The orbits of coherent light are distant from Borealis data in both cases, and have a significantly bigger spread than the orbits of Borealis and of the thermal simulations.
 As a side note, we can also see that the orbits of the coherent sampler are distinct from those of a thermal sampler.
 In fact, even the mean photon number is different between the simulations of coherent and thermal samplers, indicating that losses affect the two class of states differently, given their different photon statistic.
 On the other hand, both Borealis and the thermal sampler seem to be affected in a very similar way by the losses, at least in terms of the mean photon number.
+We also observe that the samples from Borealis can be distinguished from the lossless greedy sampler, while the orbits in the lossy case are closer to the one of Borealis, and thus the discrimination of this mockup needs to be supported by other methods as those used in \cite{XanaduQAdv}.
+This result further highlights the relevance of losses in the analysis of the samples from Borealis.
 Now, we are left only with the task of showing whether Borealis is closer to a thermal sampler, a squashed sampler, or an SMSV GBS with losses.
+Squashed states are the closest classical model to the lossy SMSV sampler.
+Samples drawn from the probability distribution of squashed states are obtained using classical mixtures of coherent states \cite{martinezcifuentes2022classical, Jahangiri_point_process}, similarly to the thermal sampler \cite{wcqoscct}.